-How You Should Clean Your Water Bottle
+The Best Way To Clean Your Water Bottle

-Cleaning your water bottle is something you would want to do if you want it to last for many years.
-Leaving your water bottles dirty for days could subject it to water residue build up and discoloration, which could harden especially for areas where hard water is present.
+A clean reusable water bottle is indeed safe to use and prevents bacteria from thriving.
+Cleaning your water bottle is therefore not optional, but something you would want to do if you want it to last for many years.
+Leaving your water bottles dirty for days could subject it to water residue build up and discoloration, which could harden especially in areas where hard water is present.
 Moisture is also a bacteria’s favorite environment.

 Use warm soapy water

 Cleaning your water bottle is very easy.
 You can thoroughly clean your reusable water bottle using detergent, and a hot water.
 Fill your water bottle with warm soapy water and shake it thoroughly.
 Do this over and over again and then empty the contents.
 Rinse with warm water and air dry by.
 Some reusable water bottles may give off some odor.
 Don’t be troubled because this is normal.
 Soak the bottle overnight with a warm soapy water and rinse in the following morning.
 Most preferably, you can clean your bottles in the evening and let them air-dry overnight.

 A bottle cleaning brush is a very useful tool for cleaning your reusable water bottles.
 It is the perfect option for water bottles with narrow openings.
 Fill your water bottle with warm soapy water solution.
 Insert the cleaning brush and scrub gently.
 Most water bottles, particularly stainless steel bottles will not bear scratches from the cleaning brush since they are sturdy and polished.
 Cleaning brushes are often 100% plastic-free which makes it eco-friendly.